pletfix/docs/en/models.md

         return view('articles.index', compact('articles'));
     }

 <a name="accessors-and-mutators"></a>
 #### Accessors and Mutators {.method}

 The model stores the values of the table columns in the protected `$attributes` property.
 Accessors and mutators allow you to modifier the attribute values when you retrieve or set them on model instances.

-To define an accessor, create a `getFooAttribute` method on your model where `Foo` is the "studly" cased name of the column you wish to access.
+To define an accessor, create a `getFooAttribute` method on your model where `Foo` is the pascal-cased name of the column you wish to access.
 In the same way to define a mutator, create a `setFooAttribute` method:

     /**